Charlotte (2021 film)

 Charlotte is a 2021 animated biographical drama film about German painter Charlotte Salomon, directed by Éric Warin and Tahir Rana, from a screen story by Erik Rutherford and a screenplay by Rutherford and David Bezmozgis, inspired by Salomon's autobiographical painting series, Life? or Theatre?.
 It stars the voices of Keira Knightley, Brenda Blethyn, Jim Broadbent, Sam Claflin, Henry Czerny, Eddie Marsan, Helen McCrory (in her final appearance), Sophie Okonedo and Mark Strong.
 Knightley, Marion Cotillard, and Xavier Dolan serve as executive producers.
+Cotillard also voiced Salomon in the French version of the film.
 Charlotte is an international co-production between Canada, Belgium and France.

-The film made its world premiere at the 2021 Toronto International Film Festival on September 13, 2021.
+The film made its world premiere at the Toronto International Film Festival on 13 September 2021.
 It was released in Canada on 22 April 2022 and in France on 9 November 2022.